Enhancing Nursing Education through Simulation

 Simulation as an instructional strategy holds great promise for nursing education due to its potential to improve patient outcomes.
 The use of simulation allows students to develop, practice, and apply knowledge and skills in the context of a simulated clinical scenario.
-Simulations can be customized to ensure students are exposed to clinical experiences that are difficult to obtain or encounter such as witnessing a live birth or caring for of a patient experiencing an allergic reaction.
+Simulations can be customized to ensure students are exposed to clinical experiences that are difficult to obtain or encounter such as witnessing a live birth or caring for a patient experiencing an allergic reaction.
 Research has shown that there are many advantages of using simulation in the field of nursing.
-The major advantage of use of simulation is that it provides a standardized learning experience without the risk of harming an actual patient.
+The major advantage of the use of simulation is that it provides a standardized learning experience without the risk of harming an actual patient.
 Students have the ability to make mistakes and turn them into learning opportunities.
 Simulation can be used to enhance communication skills to compensate for nursing student’s lack of opportunities to speak to other members of the health care in the clinical setting.
-Lastly the use of simulation has proven to increase students’ self-confidence and reduce anxiety during real patient care encounters.
+Lastly, the use of simulation has proven to increase students’ self-confidence and reduce anxiety during real patient care encounters.

 The largest simulation study was conducted by The National Council of State Board of Nursing (2011) which involves comparing nursing students from 10 different schools with varies amounts of simulation.
-Students were divided into three groups which had various amounts simulation: a control group (10 percent or less of clinical time as simulation), 25 percent simulation group, and a group that had 50 percent simulation as clinical hours.
+Students were divided into three groups which had various amounts simulation: a control group (10 percent or less of clinical time as simulation), a 25 percent simulation group, and a group that had 50 percent simulation as clinical hours.

 The results of the study found that students who had 50 percent simulation scored just as well as the other groups on the National nursing license examination.
 The study found no significant difference between the groups in critical thinking, clinical competency and overall readiness for practice as rated by managers at six weeks, three months and six months after working in a Registered Nursing (RN) position.